-Program "Reducing from Deforestation and Forest Degradation - REDD" is being launched in Vietnam as well as around the world.
-The program aims at reducing deforestation which is cause of loss of biodiversity, reduction of the protective function of forests, and cause of gas emissions including CO2.
-Reduction of CO2 emissions from forest degradation and deforestation will be compensated through the protection and sustainable forest management.
-This will help to store carbon well as to increas CO2 absorpted by forests thank to biomass growth.
+Various countries around the world are taking active measures to prepare for the Reducing from Deforestation and Forest Degradation - Plus – REDD+ currently being negotiated under the UNFCCC.
+REDD+ aims at reducing deforestation and forest degradation which is considered one of the most cost effective ways to address mitigation of climate change, while also promoting biodiversity conservation and other goals of sustainable forest management.
+Under the REDD+ mechanism, reduction of CO2 emissions from forest degradation and deforestation can be compensated, and such carbon credits will be made available from developed countries to developing countries, ultimately reaching the local forest managers tasked to effectively manage forests while reducing emissions.

 For selling carbon credits forest owners, community, and local people should have database of information on forest resources, biomass, stored carbon, and CO2 absorpted by their forests over time.
 Therefore it is necessary to build a method of inventory and measurement.
-The method should be simple and suitable for community, forest owners and other stakeholders so that they can carry out by themselve along with support of foresters from forestry institutions such as FIPI.
+The method should be simple and suitable for community, forest owners and other stakeholders so that they can carry out by themselve along with support of foresters from forestry institutions.
 However the establishment of carbon credits have to be accepted by relevant international organizations and volunteer organizations which will buy carbon credits.

 Approaches of biomass and carbon stock inventory and monitoring in national REDD programs will be divided into two main levels: i) inventory in local by forest management units, forest owners, households, and community is considered as the first; and ii) the another is synthesizing data on error calculation, estimates of biomass, changes in carbon stocks for each ecological zone, forest type and status; this level is conducted at provincial or national level.

+While forest and carbon monitoring will be implemented by all forest management units, the PCM exercise is developed specifically targeting “communities” – including households, collective entities of local residents – as the implementer.
+In the context of Vietnam, this includes the following targets:

+Households managing forests allocated through red-book certificates

+Households and individuals contracted to manage forests from Protection Forest Management Boards

+Collective entities of local residents collectively managing forests allocated through red-book certificates to the collective entity, or to the households

+Objectives of the manual and target groups

 This manual refers to the technical issues to survey at local level, including of monitoring changes in forested areas, and setting up sample plots.
 Collection of baseline data aims to provide data that is able to convert to cabin stock at the second level.
 This level requests participation of local people and forest owners.
 Therefore, it should be more simple for them to regularly inventory and monitor further.

-Objective of manuals and target groups who use
+The manual is appended with the “Field Guidelines”, which is an simplified version of this technical manual, developed for the purpose of communicating the basic steps of field surveying under PCM, to survey participants.
+During the field survey, the users of the “Field Guidelines” should be attended by those with sufficient training and comprehension of the procedures elaborated in this technical manual.

 Objective of the manuals: